jkoschma/genexplain-platform/docs/source/Analysis_method_description.md

 ### Construct composite modules on tracks

-This analysis is designed for identifiying combinations of several TFBSs in DNA sequences specified by their genomic positions (tracks).
+This analysis is designed for identifying combinations of several TFBSs in DNA sequences specified by their genomic positions (tracks).
 An example of a track that is very often used is a set of the ChIP-seq data.
 The resulting composite module differentiates between a Yes-track and a background (No-track).